metabase/metabase/docs/permissions/data-sandboxes-draft.md

 8. Select your saved question.
 9. Optional: [restrict rows based on people's user attributes](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) to the saved question.

-> If you have existing saved SQL questions that use the sandboxed table, make sure to move all of those questions to admin-only collections.
+> If you have saved SQL questions that use sandboxed data, make sure to move all of those questions to admin-only collections.
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).